familab/accessController/api_v2/readme.md

 ### Download:
 Pull branch and run `npm install` to download dependencies
 ### Build:
 Run `npm build run` from the working directory.
-Server will start on the port specified in the `.env` file.
+Server will start on localhost at the port specified in the `.env` file.

 ## Development Status:
 ### Complete: